What is SLA?

 Leaving the part in the sun will also induce curing.
-Extended exposure to UV light has a detrimental effect in the physical properties and appearance of an SLA parts: they may curl, become very brittle and change color.
+Extended exposure to UV light has a detrimental effect in the physical properties and appearance of an SLA part: they may curl, become very brittle and change color.
 For this reason, spray coating with a clear UV acrylic paint before use is highly recommended.

 Common SLA Materials

 SLA materials come in the form of a liquid resin.
-The price per liter of the resin varies greatly, from about $50 for the standard material, upwards to $400 for the speciality materials, such as the castable or dental resin.
+The price per liter of the resin varies greatly, from about $50 for the standard material, upwards to $400 for the specialty materials, such as the castable or dental resin.
 Industrial systems offer a wider range of materials than desktop SLA printers, that give the designer a closer control over the mechanical properties of the printed part.

-SLA materials (thermosets) are more brittle than the materials produced with FDM or SLS (thermoplastics) and for this reason SLA parts are not usually used for functional prototypes that will undertake significant loading.
+SLA materials (thermosets) are more brittle than the materials produced with FDM or SLS (thermoplastics) and for this reason, SLA parts are not usually used for functional prototypes that will undertake significant loading.
 Advances in materials may change this in the near future.